andrewkern/biol610/assignments/hw1.md

 # Homework Assignment 1
 I'd like for each of you to complete the assignment as a jupyter notebook that you will turn in and that I can then evaluate to see if it works.
-Please email to me your notebook by class on Monday
+Please email to me your notebook by class on Wednesday

 **Question 1:** The variance of a sample of $n$ numbers, $Y_1, Y_2, ..., Y_n$,
  is calculated as